3D Printing FDM vs Injection Molding

 What is 3D Printing?

-First, the material is melted to be “squeezed out through a tube.”
-The material can melt at the glass transition temperature.
-Without delving into very technical details, the material is in a very “flexible state” at the glass transition temperature.
-It is at the border between the solid-state and the rubbery state.
+First, the material is melted to be ‘squeezed out through a tube.’
+Without delving into very technical details, the material is in a very ‘flexible state.’
+It is at the border between the solid state and the rubbery state.

 MP4 Source: Naomi Wu, Creality